Ricardo Morales (intelligence agent): Biography

+Kennedy assassination

 Morales has been a subject of discussion in relation to the assassination of John F. Kennedy.
 According to Morales son, Ricardo Morales Jr., his father told both him and his brother that "I didn’t do it but I was in Dallas two days before waiting for orders.
 We were the cleaning crew just in case something bad had to be done".
 He further said that he saw Lee Harvey Oswald at a CIA training camp and recognised him when his picture was circulated in the aftermath of the assassination.

+Informant activity

 In 1968, Cuban exile militant Orlando Bosch was arrested and tried for firing a bazooka at a Polish freighter.
 Morales, as an informant for the FBI, had infiltrated Bosch's group "Cuban Power", described by the government as a terrorist group.
 Morales taped his conversations with Bosch, and also gave him bogus explosives that were later used in a bomb placed on a British freight ship.
 As an FBI informant, Morales was among those who testified against Bosch at the trial, and the recordings of their conversations showed Bosch's knowledge of explosions on board foreign ships.
 Initially, Morales was among those arrested for the bombings, but was released as an informer.
 His testimony contributed to Bosch's conviction and imprisonment.
 Over the years, Morales would also serve as an informant for the Central Intelligence Agency and the Drug Enforcement Administration.

+Over the next six years, Morales was the target of two unsuccessful assassination attempts, including a bomb attack on his car in April 1974.
+Two years later, when Bosch moved to Venezuela at the invitation of DISIP head Orlando García, Morales was serving as García's deputy, and had rooms in the same hotel that Bosch lived in.